Regularized $\zeta_{\Delta}(1)$ for Polyhedra: Asymptotics of for polyhedron with small pinch

-First, let us note that the family $\varepsilon\mapsto X_\varepsilon$ of Riemann surfaces is {\it complex analytic} (in the sense of the Kodaira's Definition 2.8., \cite{Kod}).
+{\bf 2.} Now we obtain the upper bound for $\log |E(x,y)|$.
+First, let us note that the family $\varepsilon\mapsto X_\varepsilon$ of Riemann surfaces is {\it complex analytic} (in the sense of Kodaira \cite[Definition 2.8]{Kod}).
 Here we consider $\varepsilon$ as a small non-zero {\it complex} parameter, i.e., we allow the rotation of the cuts $\mathscr{C}_\pm(\varepsilon)$ around $P_\pm$ when constructing $X(\varepsilon)$.
-Due to this fact, the same reasoning as in Subsection 2.3, \cite{KokKorMPAG} or Section 2, \cite{KokKorJDG} (see also Chapter 3, \cite{Fay}) shows that all the canonical objects on $X=X(\varepsilon)$ (such as basic abelian differentials $w=w_{k}^\pm$, the canonical bimeromorphic differential $W$, the square of the prime from $E^2$, etc.) are complex analytic with respect to $\varepsilon\ne 0$ and the admissible coordinates.
-Thus, we can use the results of the theory of functions of several complex variables (see, e.g., \cite{BM}) in deriving the asymptotics of the prime form $E$ as $\varepsilon\to 0$.
+Due to this fact, the same reasoning as in \cite[Section~2.3]{KokKorMPAG} or \cite[Section~2]{KokKorJDG} (see also \cite[Chapter~3]{Fay}) shows that all the canonical objects on $X=X(\varepsilon)$ (such as basic Abelian differentials $w=w_{k}^\pm$, the canonical bimeromorphic differential $W$, the square of the prime form~$E^2$, etc.) are complex analytic with respect to $\varepsilon\ne 0$ and the admissible coordinates.
+Thus, we can use the results of the theory of functions of several complex variables (see, e.g.,~\cite{BM}) in deriving the asymptotics of the prime form~$E$ as $\varepsilon\to 0$.